Samsung launches world's first smartphone with curved screen

-Curved displays are on the frontlines of Samsung's innovation war with rivals such as Apple Inc and LG Electronics Inc, as the South Korean firm seeks to expand its lead in the slowing market for high-end smartphones.
+Curved displays are on the frontlines of Samsung's innovation war with rivals such as Apple Inc (AAPL.O) and LG Electronics Inc (066570.KS), as the South Korean firm seeks to expand its lead in the slowing market for high-end smartphones.

 "It's a step forward for having unbreakable gadgets and flexible devices eventually.
 But for now, the new phone is more of a symbolic product," said Hana Daetoo Securities analyst Nam Dae-jong, adding that Samsung did not yet have capacity for large-scale production of curved touch-screens for the new Galaxy Round.